spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups.md

 * On-demand setup of any type of environment: test, staging, and so on.

 ## Separated setup

-With the separated setup, each store has a dedicated database and codebase.
+With the separated setup, store share the same codebase but have dedicated databases.

 ![separated setup diagram](https://spryker.s3.eu-central-1.amazonaws.com/docs/cloud/spryker-cloud-commerce-os/multi-store-setups.md/separated-setup.png)